Why your Holiday traditions as a couple are important

 Many have big families with yearly traditions, while some may have no relations with their immediate or extended family at all.
 With that, some may not have strict Holiday traditions or any during the Holiday season.
 It isn’t as uncommon as you think for people to not recognize or celebrate major Holidays the way many do, or as movies portray.
 You also need to factor in that some may not have the luxury of having time off work.

 Differences in family dynamics, as well as Holiday expectations and traditions can put an unnecessary strain on couples.
-With financial stress being a factor, family pressure and personal satisfaction are other voids to fill during the Holiday season.
+With financial stress being a factor, family pressure and personal satisfaction are other interrupted voids we fill during the Holiday season.

 For couples sharing or splitting the Holiday season, some may have no trouble at all while others often find themselves wedged between guilt and dissatisfaction.
 More sacrifices are being made this time of year, and it isn’t always easy if one partner is seemingly receiving the short end of the stick.
-Then we’re left with unmet needs and possible resentment if this is ongoing year after year, even if we end up sweeping it under the rug.
+Then we’re left with unmet needs and possible resentment if this is ongoing year after year, even if we end up sweeping it under the rug only for it to resurface the following year.
 Ah, the strain.

 With the added pressure from extended family, there’s a tug-o-war between avoiding disappointment and keeping the peace when attempting to satisfy the expectations of others.
 You know, because you’ll never hear the end of it from your mother if you miss Thanksgiving dinner that is promptly at 4 o’clock every year.